List of Tohoku Initiatives

 Tanemaki Project

-Community Building, Individual
+Community Building, Individual Initiative

 The project reaches out directly to kids and their communities in Tohoku and helps them re-build their lives.